-- 2.1 Pursuant to and in conformity with the certifications issued by the Public Employees Relations Commission, of the State of Florida in Case Nos.
-RA-2004-006 supervisory), RA-2004-005 (white collar), as amended, the City of Orlando hereby recognizes the SEIU Florida Public Services Union as the sole and exclusive representative for the purpose of collective bargaining with respect to wages, hours, and terms and conditions of employment for all employees of the bargaining units as set forth in Appendices B and C. . - 2.2 All job classifications not specifically listed in Appendices Band C are excluded from the Union's Bargaining Unit.
-In addition, all Contractual, Temporary, or Seasonal Employees are excluded from the Union's Bargaining Unit.
-Newly hired employees shall be considered probationary for a period of six (6) months from the date of employment (except Community Service Officers and Emergency Communications Specialists, who shall be considered probationary for a period of one year) unless extended pursuant to City Policy and Procedure 808.22, and shall not be subject to the grievance and arbitration process contained herein for matters of discipline or discharge during any portion of the probationary period. - 2.3 All job classifications created by the City during the term of this Agreement, which are not included in Appendices B and C are excluded from the Union's Bargaining Unit unless and until authorized representatives of the City and the Union agree, in writing, to include the classification in the Bargaining Unit and this modification to the unit is recognized by the Public Employees Relations Commission.
+- 2.1 Pursuant to and in conformity with the certifications issued by the Public Employees Relations Commission of the State of Florida in Case Nos.
+RA-2004-006 (Supervisory), RA-2004-005 (White Collar) and RA-2004-007 (professional), as amended, the City of Orlando hereby recognizes the SEIU Florida Public Services Union as the sole and exclusive representative for the purpose of collective bargaining with respect to wages, hours, and terms and conditions of employment for all employees of the bargaining unit as set forth in Appendix A (Supervisory), B (Professional) and C (White Collar). - 2.2 All job classifications not specifically listed in Appendices A, B and C are excluded from the Supervisory, Professional and White Collar bargaining units.
+In addition, all Contractual, Temporary, or Seasonal Employees are excluded from the bargaining units.
+Newly hired employees shall be considered probationary for a period of six (6) months from the date of employment (except Community Service Officers and Emergency Communications Specialists, who shall be considered probationary for a period of one year) unless extended pursuant to City Policy and Procedure 808.22, and shall not be subject to the grievance and arbitration process contained herein for matters of discipline or discharge during any portion of the probationary period. - 2.3 All job classifications created by the City during the term of this Agreement, which are not included in Appendices A, B and C are excluded from the bargaining units unless and until authorized representatives of the City and the Union agree, in writing, to include the classification in one of the three bargaining units and this modification to the unit is recognized by the Public Employees Relations Commission.